 - George Washington popped up unannounced in the middle of the conspiracy.
 Sources say that it wasn't his speech that actually broke the mutiny, but his putting on reading glasses for the first time in public, with the words, "Gentlemen, you will permit me to put on my spectacles, for I have not only grown gray but almost blind in the service of my country."
 It's said there wasn't a dry eye left in the room.

-- With reference to the above example, Oliver Cromwell pulled this more than a hundred years previously during the previous British Civil War.
+- Oliver Cromwell pulled this more than a hundred years previously during the English Civil War.
 He also refused to become king after leading The Parliamentarians to victory (and the execution of King Charles I) and being outright offered the crown.
-Much like (and like more so than) Washington, it's uncertain how much of his borderline-saintly reputation is historical fact and how much was propaganda.
-He subverted this trope in his last years ruling England and Scotland and Ireland (as the separate Kingdoms they still were).
+Much like (and likely more so than) Washington, it's uncertain how much of his borderline-saintly reputation is historical fact and how much was propaganda.
+He subverted this trope in his last years ruling the Commonwealth of England (the republican regime that ruled the British Isles) as its "Lord Protector" (read: king in all but name) until his death.
+That being said, Cromwell seems to have been genuinely conflicted about this and hoped to establish a real republic; it's just that the various political factions in England were constantly at odds and basically could never agree on anything except that they liked Cromwell.

 - Juan Carlos I of Spain.
 Handpicked by the infamous dictator Francisco Franco to succeed him.
 During Franco's rule he seemed to be a loyal supporter and destined to continue Franco's policies.
 All the insiders believed it would be business as usual after Franco was dead.
-Once Franco was in the ground and Juan had become King of Spain and received the absolute power of his predecessor, he voluntarily used that power to turn Spain into a constitutional monarchy with a Westminster style-Parliament, knowingly and willingly reducing himself to a figurehead in the process.
-And then, he personally browbeat the officers who attempted a coup to return to the good old Franco days into submission.
+Once Franco was in the ground and Juan had become King of Spain and received the absolute power of his predecessor, he voluntarily used that power to turn Spain into a constitutional monarchy with a Westminster-style Parliament, knowingly and willingly reducing himself to a figurehead in the process.
+And then, he personally browbeat into submission the officers who attempted a coup to return to the good old Franco days.
+He was almost universally popular throughout much of his reign, but he ultimately stepped down in 2014 mostly due to age, but also because some people were outraged that he had gone big game hunting - pretty much the first "scandal" of his entire reign.

-- Mustafa Kemal Ataturk (lit.
+- Mustafa Kemal Atatürk (lit.
 "Father of Turks") was an officer in the Turkish military who parlayed his victories against Allied forces (especially at Gallipoli) and during the course of Turkey's post-war border clashes with The Etente (chiefly France, but also Britain) and her somewhat ruthless no-holds-barred war with Greece (which involved cheery ethnic cleansing like that seen in Smyrna) he became Turkey's Generalissimo.
 After the wars were concluded he made the country semi-democratic, making himself the first Prime Minister and first Speaker of Parliament - but he gave up those titles in just a few years.
-Though he remained President (a ceremonial role) for the rest of his life, his role in politics limited to a sort of 'oversight' function (to root out unconstitutional or corrupt politicans) that the Turkish Military continues to oversee to this day in the spirit of 'Kemalism'.
-The military has executed four coups to this end (1960, '71, '81, and '97), but they've always handed all power back to democratically-elected representatives within a few years and the idea of the military actually running the country would be unthinkable.
-The potential for another miliary coup is credited by some for keeping the currently-ruling Islamic party from interfering with Turkey's tradition of secular government.
-Turkish votes very nearly made Ataturk the "Man of the Century" in a Time poll for the same title.
+Though he remained President (a ceremonial role) for the rest of his life, his role in politics limited to a sort of 'oversight' function (to root out unconstitutional or corrupt politicians) that the Turkish Military continues to oversee to this day in the spirit of 'Kemalism'.
+The military has executed five coups to this end (1960, '71, '81,'97, and the failed 2016 coup), but they've always handed all power back to democratically-elected representatives within a few years and the idea of the military actually running the country would be unthinkable.
+Turkish votes very nearly made Atatürk the "Man of the Century" in a Time poll for the same title.

-- It's also interesting to note that the cult of personality around Ataturk didn't really manifest until after his death.
+- It's also interesting to note that the cult of personality around Atatürk didn't really manifest until after his death.
 He certainly wanted to be admired and for Turkey to follow his example, but there's no indication that he wanted the quasi-religious level of worship that Kemalism has turned into.
+On the other hand, when Atatürk made a law requiring every Turk to get a Western style surname, he could not resist the temptation of taking "Atatürk" - father of all Turks.
+Turkish surnames are mostly immodest, though "Özdemir" for example means "pure iron".

 - When you think about it, a revealing definition of The Republic might simply be "A society organized for the purpose of reliably mass-producing a sufficient number of Cincinnati."